loteoo/hyperapp-starter/README.md

 .\node_modules\.bin\hygen complex-component new --name 'advanced component'
 ```
 Available generators are located in the _templates folder
-If you have hygen installed globally, which I recommend, you can do this instead.
+If you have hygen installed globally, which I recommend, you can do this instead:
 ```
 hygen component new --name 'my component'
 ```